Primary_Logo

 Contingent workers are no longer seen as just temporary replacements for full-time employees.
 With such a substantial increase in contingent workers, organizations must strive to match their Diversity, Equity, and Inclusion (DEI) programs to cover their entire workforce, including contingent workers.
 A DEI retention strategy can improve organizational performance, and putting this in place is an extension of intentional culture.

-Explaining the importance of how DEI affects morale, Jimmy Iannuzzi, VP and General Manager at nTech Workforce, says, “People want equal representation, and they want fairness and equal access to… promotions or resources and so when you don't have that, I think it can really have a negative domino effect on how your workers are feeling about the work they are doing.”
-As such, companies offering a diverse, equitable, and inclusive environment make people want to stay with that organization.
+Explaining the importance of how DEI affects morale, Jimmy Iannuzzi, VP and General Manager at nTech Workforce, says, “People want equal representation, and they want fairness and equal access to… promotions or resources and so when you don't have that, I think it can have a negative domino effect on how your workers are feeling about the work they are doing.”
+As such, companies offering a diverse, equitable, and inclusive environment make people want to stay.

 There is a direct correlation between DEI and employee retention.
 DEI initiatives can be a real differentiator for organizations that deploy many contingent workers.
 There will be a rise in workers’ morale and engagement if their organization promotes fairness and inclusion in their practices.
 This will lead to better worker retention.
 The working culture and DEI initiatives are becoming the critical differentiators for not just contingent workers but also full-time employees of that organization.